Advait-M/htn-backend-2019/README.md

 - json (built-in)
 - flask (pip)

 These libraries are primarily used for interacting with the database, pulling data from the JSON and parsing it, and exposing data through a REST API.
+The language version used is Python 3.

 ## API Endpoints with Examples